Honoring Who You Are in Business

 It's all about honoring who you are.

 I see so many entrepreneurs struggle to break free and embrace their spiritual side in business.
 We’ve been taught that being “professional” is a certain way of life.
 What you wear, how you present yourself, whom you know.
 Some of that is true, I pride myself on being “professional” but I also embrace my spirit.
 I speak from my heart.
 I do things differently.
 I believe in the Law of Attraction.
 I use alternative medicine.
 I talk about abundance and allowing.
 I’m not into the transactional side of a relationship but more who a person is inside.
+Think like an entrepreneur.
 It takes courage to align yourself with others that think differently, and it takes confidence to shift to this new way of doing business.

 I honor who I am.
 Do you?